 |RDM plan and your discipline||How can your RDM plan be adapted, where necessary, to the requirements of a specific discipline?|

-When creating your data plan, remember the FAIR data principles.
+When creating a research data plan, it is always important to remember the FAIR data principles.

 If you plan to carry out research with people, then you need to have human ethics approval before you start to collect data or recruit participants.

 The Australian Research Data Commons (ARDC) provides advice on issues to consider when working with sensitive data.
 Relevant issues include:

 Informed consent for research participants requires the explanation of all processes used to protect research participants, including: